Shashank02051997/GitExplorer-Android/CONTRIBUTING.md

 - Open issue regarding proposed change.
 - Repo owner will contact you there.
 - If your proposed change is approved, Fork this repo and do changes.
-- Open PR against latest `development` branch.
+- Open PR against latest `master` branch.
 Add nice description in PR.
 - You're done!